liferay/liferay-docs/discover/portal/articles/02-web-experience-management/07-staging-content-for-publication/03-using-the-staging-environment/02-advanced-publication-with-staging.markdown

 deletions:

-**Delete Application Data Before Importing:** all data created by the application will be deleted before the import process.
+**Delete Application Data Before Importing:** all data created by the application is deleted before the import process.
 Ensure you understand the ramifications of this option before selecting it.
 Some applications in other pages may be referencing this data.
 This process cannot be undone.
 If you are unsure, complete an export first.